UPDATE: For local, regional and national coverage of the Hagerman donation, click here.

 “I believe Ferris is a top choice because of its history, because of its legacy and because of its critical importance to pharmacists in the state of Michigan,” Phil said.
 “Ferris is a tremendous place for me, and my wife Jocelyn, to give this legacy and know that it’s going to have long-term impact and make a difference.”

 Ferris is a public university with campuses in Big Rapids, Grand Rapids and satellite campuses across the state of Michigan.
-Ferris offers more than 180 educational programs, including doctorates, master’s, bachelor’s and associate degrees, through eight academic colleges: Arts and Sciences, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry and Pharmacy.
+Ferris offers more than 180 educational programs, including doctorates, master’s, bachelor’s and associate degrees, through eight academic colleges: Arts, Sciences and Education, Business, Education and Human Services, Engineering Technology, Health Professions, Kendall College of Art and Design, Michigan College of Optometry and Pharmacy.